Josh Norman: 2018 season

-In Week 5 against the New Orleans Saints, Norman was benched after allowing a 62-yard touchdown reception to Tre'Quan Smith, but eventually came back in the second half as the Redskins lost the game 43–19.
-In Week 6 against the Carolina Panthers, his former team, Norman intercepted quarterback Cam Newton and forced a fumble off of rookie wide receiver D. J. Moore.
-In Week 10 against the Tampa Bay Buccaneers, he intercepted quarterback Ryan Fitzpatrick in a 16–3 win.
-Three weeks later, Norman recorded an interception against quarterback Carson Wentz in a 28–13 loss to the Philadelphia Eagles, his third interception of the season.
+In Week 5 against the Saints, Norman was benched after allowing a 62-yard touchdown reception to Tre'Quan Smith, but eventually came back in the second half as the Redskins lost the game 43–19.
+In Week 6 against the Panthers, his former team, Norman intercepted quarterback Cam Newton and forced a fumble off of rookie wide receiver D. J. Moore.
+In Week 10 against the Buccaneers, he intercepted quarterback Ryan Fitzpatrick in a 16–3 win.
+Three weeks later, Norman recorded an interception against quarterback Carson Wentz in a 28–13 loss to the Eagles, his third interception of the season.

 2019 season

-In Week 3 against the Chicago Bears, Norman sacked Mitchell Trubisky once and recorded his first interception of the season off a pass from Trubisky intended for Allen Robinson in the endzone as the Redskins lost 31–15.
+In Week 3 against the Bears, Norman sacked Mitchell Trubisky once and recorded his first interception of the season off a pass from Trubisky intended for Allen Robinson in the endzone as the Redskins lost 31–15.
 Due to poor performance, interim head coach Bill Callahan made the decision to replace Norman as a starter with Fabian Moreau for the Week 12 game against the Detroit Lions.
 Norman would play a reserve role taking snaps on special teams.

-On February 14, 2020, Norman was released by the Redskins after they fired head coach Jay Gruden and hired former Carolina Panthers' head coach Ron Rivera the new general manager/head coach.
+On February 14, 2020, Norman was released by the Redskins following the hiring of Ron Rivera as the team's new general manager/head coach.

-Buffalo Bills
+Buffalo Bills (first stint)

-In March 2020, the Buffalo Bills signed Norman to a one-year, $6 million contract that includes $3 million guaranteed and a signing bonus of $1.50 million.
+In March 2020, the Bills signed Norman to a one-year, $6 million contract that includes $3 million guaranteed and a signing bonus of $1.50 million.
 He was placed on injured reserve on September 12, 2020, and was activated on October 3, 2020.
 In his debut with the Bills against the Las Vegas Raiders, Norman entered in place of injured starter Levi Wallace.
 Norman forced a fumble on Raiders tight end Darren Waller in the fourth quarter and recovered the football himself, setting up a touchdown drive to seal the game as Buffalo won 30–23.
 Norman was placed on the reserve/COVID-19 list by the team after testing positive for the virus on November 14, and activated on November 24.

 In Week 17 against the Miami Dolphins, Norman recorded his first interception as a Bill off a pass thrown by Tua Tagovailoa and returned it for a 16-yard touchdown during the 56–26 win.